near/pagoda-console/frontend/README.md

 ## Local Environment Variables

 Environment variables are loaded automatically from a `.env.local` file at the root of the project.
-This file is not currently tracked in git so you will need to obtain it from a fellow developer.
+Please copy the `.env.local.example` file as a starting point and ask the team for the secrets.

 To make the environment variable available in the browser at runtime, it must be prefixed with `NEXT_PUBLIC_`